SofthouseVxo/Education/Lectures/React/11-React-Hooks.md

 ## Hooks
 * Hooks let you use state and other React features without writing a class.
-* Hooks don’t work inside classes — they let you use React without classes.
+* Hooks don't work inside classes — they let you use React without classes.
 * [React Motivation](https://reactjs.org/docs/hooks-intro.html#motivation)

 <br/>